ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 Just like you did with the _Timer\_Tick_ code, use the refactoring _lightbulb_ tool to generate the <code>InitGpio()</code> method.
 In the _InitGpio()_ method you will get the instance of the default GPIO controller - the object that brokers all communication between your app and the GPIO bus.

-If the GPIO controller instance is _null_ then the device the app is running on doesn't support GPIO, and you will disply a message on the screen indicating this, and that will be the end of the app functionality.
-If there is a GPIO controller instance then you will use it to open the GPIO pin that you have connected to the LED and prepare it for use.
+If the GPIO controller instance is _null_ then the device the app is running on doesn't support GPIO, and you will display a message on the screen indicating this, and that will be the end of the app functionality.
+If there is a GPIO controller instance, then you will use it to open the GPIO pin that you have connected to the LED and prepare it for use.
 Lastly you will display a message that the GPIO pin is initialized.

 {% highlight csharp %}
         private void InitGpio()